 2. The General Assembly shall convene annually, which will be held not later than six months after the end of the ECHDO calendar year.

 3. Each General Assembly must be recorded in minutes, signed by the minute taker.
-When required by law, minutes may be translated into Flemish and/or French.
+When required by law, minutes may be drawn up in Dutch and/or French.

-4. The minutes have to be circulated to the Members within six weeks.
+4. The minutes have to be circulated to the Members within six weeks after the General Assembly.

-6. Changes to the Statutes, changes in the Board, as well as the Minutes of the first meeting of the Board of Directors after its election are to be offered in written Flemish within six weeks by the Secretary to the Register of Associations at the Court of Commerce.
+5. Changes to the Statutes, changes in the Board, as well as the Minutes of the first meeting of the Board of Directors after its election have to be deposited at the clerk’s office of the business court within the legal period.

 Article 14.
 RIGHT TO VOTE AND MANNER OF ADOPTING RESOLUTIONS

-1. The General Assembly is convened by the BOD.
-Meetings must be convened in writing by sending notices to the addresses of the Members as shown in the membership register.
+1. The General Assembly is convened by the Board of Directors.
+Meetings must be convened in writing by sending notices to the addresses (which can be interpreted as e-mail addresses) of the Members as shown in the membership register.
+Such notices can be send by post, fax or email and, in addition, can be published on the website of ECHDO.
 The notice period must be at least four (4) weeks before the event.

-2. The items dealt with at the meeting must be specified in the convocation notice.
+2. The items that will be dealt with at the meeting must be specified in the convocation notice.

-3. All Representatives of Members have the right to take part in meetings.
-Any Member can arrange for their vote to be cast by another Member authorized in writing (“proxy”) to do so.
+3. All Representatives of Active Members have the right vote in meetings.
+Any Active Member can arrange for their vote to be cast by another Active Member, by authorizing such Member to do so in writing (“proxy”).

-4. Resolutions are adopted by a simple majority of the votes cast, unless otherwise contravened in these Statutes.
+4. Resolutions are adopted by a simple majority of the votes cast, unless otherwise contravened in these Statutes (the “Decision Quorum”).
 Blank votes, although recorded, are considered as not having been cast.

-5. Active members (Art.
-4.2 (A)) are the only members have full voting rights.
-Both Associate members and Honorary members, while being able to fully take part in the debates and issues, are not able to vote.
+5. Active Members (Articles 4.2 (A) and 4.3) are the only Members have full voting rights.
+Both Associate Members and Honorary Members, while being able to fully take part in the debates and issues, are not able to vote.

 Article 15.
 BY-LAWS

-1. The ECHDO By-Laws contain additional detailed arrangements for the regulation and the activities of ECHDO.
+1. The ECHDO By-laws contain additional detailed arrangements regarding the regulation and the activities of ECHDO.
 By-laws must not contain any provisions contrary to Belgian law or the ECHDO statutes.

-2. The By-Laws are adopted and altered by the General Assembly.
-The provisions of Article 16 concerning changes to the Statutes apply to the adoption of and changes to these by-laws.
+2. The By-laws are adopted and altered by the General Assembly.
+The provisions of Article 16 concerning changes to the Statutes apply to the adoption of and changes to these By-laws.
+The last version of the By-Laws were adopted on 7 April 2012.

 Article 16.
 CHANGES TO THE STATUTES, MERGER, OR DIVISION OF ECHDO